AntonioND/nitro-engine/readme.rst

 4. By default, Nitro Engine is compiled with debug options enabled.
 Go to ``NEMain.h`` and comment the line ``#define NE_DEBUG`` to disable them and save CPU usage and memory.
+You'll need to recompile the library for the new value to take effect.

 Contact
 -------